Quantum battery with non-Hermitian charging: Modelling quantum Battery and its figures of merits

-\textbf{Charging}.
-In general, a charging Hamiltonian is used to excite the particles to a higher energy state so that the high amount of energy gets stored in the QB which can be extracted from the battery in a suitable time by a unitary operation.
-In this work, instead of Hermitian Hamiltonian, two non-Hermitian Hamiltonians having parity(rotation)-time symmetry, \(H_{charging}^{\mathcal{PT} (\mathcal{RT})}\) are used independently as chargers of the battery.
-Specifically, we use the well known quantum $\mathcal{PT}$-symmetric Hamiltonian \cite{lee2014} and $\mathcal{RT}$-symmetric $XY$-model \cite{SongReal} for the purpose of charging (for details, see Secs. \ref{sec:PTsymmetric} and \ref{sec:RTsymm}).
+In general, a charging Hamiltonian is used to excite the particles to a higher energy state so that a high amount of energy gets stored in the QB which can be extracted from the battery in a suitable time by a unitary operation.
+In this paper, instead of a Hermitian Hamiltonian, two non-Hermitian Hamiltonians having parity-time (rotation-time) symmetry, \(H_{charging}^{\mathcal{PT} (\mathcal{RT})}\) are used independently as chargers of the battery.
+Specifically, we use the well-known quantum $\mathcal{PT}$-symmetric Hamiltonian \cite{lee2014} and $\mathcal{RT}$-symmetric $XY$-model \cite{SongReal} for the purpose of charging (for details, see Secs. \ref{sec:PTsymmetric} and \ref{sec:RTsymm}).
+Let us now describe how the non-Hermitian evolution can be observed in the dynamics of open quantum systems.
+When a system Hamiltonian, denoted as \(H_S\), is coupled to an external environment with a decay rate \(\gamma\), the dynamics is described by the Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation \cite{breuer2002} as

+where \(H_{eff}=(H_S-i\frac{\gamma}{2}\mathcal{L}^\dagger \mathcal{L})\) is the effective Hamiltonian which is non-Hermitian due to the dissipative processes.
+It incorporates the original system Hamiltonian while accounting for the decay induced by the environment.
+Additionally, the term \(\frac{1}{2}\mathcal{L}\rho \mathcal{L}^\dagger\) in the GKLS master equation is referred to as the jump operation.
+It represents the contribution to the system dynamics caused by quantum jumps, which occur due to the environment.
+However, in the semi-classical limit, it is often permissible to neglect the effects of the jump operation.
+Consequently, the evolution of the system is governed by the non-Hermitian effective Hamiltonian \(H_{eff}\) \cite{roccati_osi_2022}.
+Within the semi-classical approximation, we can focus on the non-Hermitian evolution of the system, which is given as